Python yield vs return Explained in Detail with Examples

 When to use of Yield statement over return?

 In Python, the return statement does not save any state and it simply returns value to the caller.
 When you need to produce a series of values for every time calling function, use yield statement.

 Any point to discuss?
 Please let me know in the comment.

-There are some related code you can try running them.
+There are some related codes you can try running them.

 - List and Tuple (Difference Between Two)

 - Reverse String in Python using Extended Slice Syntax